List of Monster Musume characters: The Mermaid Queen (aka: Mero's Mother)

-Mero's mother and ruler of the Mermaid Kingdom, whose husband the King (a human) eloped with a mermaid.
-She orders Mero to end her home-stay with Kimihito and has been deceiving her people into believing that human-merfolk relations are collapsing because of elopements between them and that Octo is both responsible for this and trying to harm Mero.
-It turns out that she is even more of a "tragedy freak" than her daughter, that she is secretly involved with a human male and that she has done all this in order to create a gigantic tragedy.
+Mero's mother and the ruler of the Mermaid Kingdom, whose husband, the King (a human), eloped with a mermaid.
+She orders Mero to end her homestay with Kimihito and has been deceiving her people into believing that human-merfolk relations are collapsing because of elopements between them and that Octo is both responsible for this and trying to harm Mero.
+It turns out that she is even more of a "tragedy freak" than her daughter, that she is secretly involved with a human male, and that she has done all this to create a gigantic tragedy.

 She tries to kill Kimihito to make Mero remember "how sweet Tragic Romance can taste!", but she ends up putting Mero and herself in peril as well when her trap devices go haywire.
-Mero's willingness, even though being injured through the Queen's actions, to sacrifice herself to save Kimihito makes the Queen change her mind, and she informs her people about her human lover (without revealing her deception) and that relationships between merfolk and humans are allowed.
-She continues to make her presence felt in her daughter's life by adding certain innovations to Kimihito's house (without his approval or even his knowledge) and buying her daughter a completely new (and motorized) wheelchair.
+Mero's willingness, even though she is injured by the Queen's actions, to sacrifice herself to save Kimihito makes the Queen change her mind, and she informs her people about her human lover (without revealing her deception) and that relationships between merfolk and humans are allowed.
+She continues to make her presence felt in her daughter's life by introducing certain innovations to Kimihito's house without his approval or even his knowledge and buying her daughter a brand-new (and motorized) wheelchair.

 Yuuhi Hajime

-Yuuhi Hajime (一 夕日, Hajime Yūhi) is a young, terminally-ill girl that Lala befriends while visiting Kimihito in the hospital.
-In order to save Yuuhi's life without breaking the rules she as a "guide of lost souls" must follow, Lala turns a willing Yuuhi into a Zombie using one of Zombina's teeth (which she stole from Zombina), an action for which it is later learned her parents are extremely grateful, although the MON girls have to be suspended from duty (a move to appease the press; it actually amounts to less than a slap on the wrist).
+Yuuhi Hajime (一 夕日, Hajime Yūhi) is a young, terminally ill girl that Lala befriends while visiting Kimihito in the hospital.
+To save Yuuhi's life without breaking the rules she as a "guide of lost souls" must follow, Lala turns a willing Yuuhi into a Zombie using one of Zombina's teeth, which she stole from her, an action for which it is later learned her parents are extremely grateful, although the MON girls have to be suspended from duty (a move to appease the press; it actually amounts to less than a slap on the wrist).

 Shiishii

-A Jiangshi from Taiwan and an old acquaintance of Zombina (since they're both undead) who is apparently desperate to get herself a Japanese marriage partner in order to attend fujoshi/yaoi events more easily; hence she would frequently smuggle herself into Japan despite strict supervision by the Cultural Exchange Bureau.
-She is a regular practitioner of Tai Chi, which helps her in overcoming her rigor mortis, and thus makes her unusually agile for her kind, who generally move about in short hops due to the aforementioned rigor mortis.
-Very skilled with throwing weapons, she managed to dismember Zombina but, thanks to Kimihito's assistance, was defeated with special rock salt bullets used by Zombina.
-After admitting defeat, she becomes curious about the relationship between Kimihito and Zombina.
+A Jiangshi from Taiwan and an old acquaintance of Zombina who is apparently desperate to get herself a Japanese marriage partner to attend fujoshi/yaoi events more easily; hence, she would frequently smuggle herself into Japan despite strict supervision by the Cultural Exchange Bureau.
+She is a regular practitioner of Tai Chi, which helps her in overcoming her rigor mortis, making her unusually agile for her kind, who generally move about in short hops due to the aforementioned rigor mortis.
+Very skilled with throwing weapons, she managed to dismember Zombina but, thanks to Kimihito's assistance, was defeated by Zombina's special rock salt bullets.
+After admitting defeat, she becomes curious about Kimihito and Zombina's relationship.
 She and Zombina end up dragging Kimihito to a doujinshi event as their "date".